-Read about the journey of buying a Bankside Loft apartment from one of our vendors back in 1997.
+Read about the journey of buying a Bankside Loft apartment for sale from one of our vendors back in 1997.
 It makes fascinating reading.

 "We had heard about a new project on the Southbank by the famous Manhattan Loft Corporation which had been in the press and magazines lately.
 At their site office in the warehouse on Hopton Street we looked at the model and plans for the new development.
 The old Victorian cocoa warehouse and a curved modern extension from the 50s were to be the base of the really impressive high-quality architecture, incorporating a tower, the refurbishment of the Victorian warehouse, a garden with trees and a new wing at the back called Gallery Lofts.
 Nothing could have been more exciting to get involved with.

 My former Tutor at The Architectural Association School of Architecture, Piers Gough was the architect.
 I had been impressed by him and his amazing ideas at the school back in the 70s.

 MLC had erected a high scaffolding tower on the roof of the old warehouse so that one could look over the top of Falcon Point and get an impression of the views we could have.